"Fallen Angela"

 beautiful moments.
 I doubt I'll ever avoid it entirely.

-I gotta wonder how many times Tess regretted wishing that Monica could
+I gotta wonder how many times Tess regretted wishing that Monica

 make a good cup of coffee!

-Parts that made me feel
+Parts that made

 swoony: